-Sender Policy Framework (SPF) is an extension to the email transmitting protocol that allows email services to verify the origin of a received message, thus helping counter forged, unsolicited email (spam).
+Sender Policy Framework (SPF) allows email services to verify the origin of a received message, and help counter forged and unsolicited email (spam).
 Email services receiving email from the Runbox domains may verify that the messages actually originate with the Runbox servers by looking up the SPF information in the DNS records of our domains.

 The SPF policy for Runbox’ own domains states that mail should come from the server IP addresses we specify otherwise the mail will fail the SPF tests done by the receiving servers.

-Note: SPF records only indicate to the receiving email service what the domain owner’s policy is for that domain, they are not a guarantee of how the receiving email service will use the SPF information to determine what to do with a message, or that they check the SPF records at all.
-SPF is also not a way to guarantee a message doesn’t have a forged email address, but it does help to established whether the message was sent from an authorized email server.
+Note: SPF records only indicate to the receiving email service what the domain owner’s policy is for that domain, they are not a guarantee of how the receiving email service will use the SPF information (if at all) to determine what to do with a message.

 Runbox Sender Policy Framework details